-Partnership with other genealogy search websites!
+Partners with other genealogy search websites!

 This genealogy site allows you to search for the graves of your ancestors.
 And in doing so you can get even more vital clues to help you with your research.

-Tools and Features!
+Tools & Features!

 The Family History Library catalog is contained within the databases, so you also have access to genealogical records from over 110 different countries.

-This library includes:
+The Family History library includes:

 - Over 2.4 million rolls of microfilmed records,